-Des Moines University’s master of science in biomedical sciences program offers diverse opportunities in the specialties biochemistry, microbiology, pharmacology and anatomy.
+Des Moines University’s master of science in biomedical sciences program offers diverse opportunities in the specialties biochemistry, microbiology, pharmacology, physiology and pathology.

 Students select a laboratory in their first year while completing the majority of their coursework.
-The second year focuses primarily on research.
+The second year focuses primarily on research and thesis.
 Throughout the program students enjoy beneficial learning and working relationships with each other and with faculty dedicated to their success.

-The master of science in biomedical sciences program is a two year program which requires students to complete a total of 40 credit hours (25 credit hours in the classroom and 15 credit hours of bench research).
-Students must maintain a cumulative average of 80 percent or higher within the entire biomedical sciences curriculum and successfully write and defend a thesis to receive their masters degree from Des Moines University.
+The master of science in biomedical sciences program is a two year program which requires students to complete a total of 49.5 credit hours (25 credit hours in the classroom and 24.5 credit hours of bench research and thesis).
+Students must obtain a cumulative GPA of 3.0 or higher within the entire biomedical sciences curriculum and successfully write and defend a thesis to receive their masters degree from Des Moines University.

 - Cell biology – 3 credit hours

 - Introduction to research – 3 credit hour

 - Immunology – 1.5 credit hours

 - Presentation of scientific information -1 credit hour